-(iii) The term includes a Phase I vapor recovery system.
+(iii) The term includes a Phase I vapor recovery system and a Stage I enhanced vapor recovery system.

 Stage II vacuum assist vapor recovery system-A Stage II vapor recovery system that creates a vacuum to assist the movement of vapors back into the gasoline storage tank for storage or processing.